esheldon/fitsio/README.md

 Requirements
 ------------

-You will need the cfitsio library and headers installed on your system.
+    - You will need the cfitsio library and headers installed on your system.
       The cfitsio library needs to be compiled as a shared library (libcfits.so), rather than a static library (libcfits.a).
 If you have both, the shared version should be picked up correctly.

       If the library is not in the "usual" place, you may have to modify your LD_LIBRARY_PATH and C_INCLUDE_PATH environment variables to include the
       $PREFIX/lib and $PREFIX/include directories of your cfitsio install.
       E.g. on OS X, using fink to install cfitsio, you may have to put this in your .bashrc

         export C_INCLUDE_PATH=$C_INCLUDE_PATH:/sw/lib
         export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/sw/lib

       Versions of cfitsio >= 3 have been tested on linux and mac OS X 10.6 10.7.

+    - You need a recent python, probably >= 2.5, but this has not been extensively tested.

+    - You need numerical python (numpy).

 test
 ----